Wake Forest University Department of Counseling

 Course Objectives: 1 A, B, D

-Read the following in your Young textbook:
+Read the following in the Young textbook:

 • Review Advanced Reflecting Skills: Reflecting Meaning and Summarizing, Chapter 7